jeroee/SUTD_Elective_Recommendation_System/readme.md

 ```

 ### Usage
-To use our recommendation system:
+To try out our recommendation system with a GUI:
 ```
 python gui.py or python3 gui.py
 ```